sreedevi-langoju/12weekawsworkshopchallenge/week11/CodeWhisperer_Fundamentals.md

 ### Responsible Coding Practices
 CodeWhisperer respects open-source code by flagging similar suggestions and avoids biased or unfair recommendations, ensuring fairness in your coding experience.

+Using Amazon CodeWhisperer with AWS Lambda:

+Please check here on how to use Amazon CodeWhisperer with AWS Lambda https://docs.aws.amazon.com/codewhisperer/latest/userguide/lambda-setup.html